 Watch for Aphids and Potato Leafhoppers in Nebraska Alfalfa

 Several species of aphids may occur in Nebraska alfalfa.
-We have received a report of high numbers of spotted alfalfa in one field in the Scottsbluff, Nebraska area seen at first cutting.
 There are four aphids commonly seen in Nebraska alfalfa — pea aphid, spotted alfalfa, blue alfalfa aphid and cowpea aphid.
 They differ in their seasonal occurrence and damage potential.

 Spray Thresholds for Aphids in Alfalfa*